Semi-Projective Representations and Twisted Representation Groups: Preliminaries

-is a semi-projective representation with assigned cohomology class $[\alpha] \in H^2(G, K^{\ast})$. \end{rem} Remark \ref{cohClass}(2) and Remark \ref{alpha} show that if $H^2(G, K^{\ast}) \neq 0$, there are semi-projective representations without a semi-linear lift.
-In the projective case, this problem was first noticed and investigated by Schur \cite{S04}.
-In order to study projective representations by means of ordinary linear representations, he constructed a so-called \emph{representation group} $\Gamma$ of $G$: in modern terminology, a \emph{stem extension}
+We have thus shown that if $H_\varphi^2(G, K^{\ast})$ is non-trivial, then there are semi-projective representations without a semi-linear lift.
+In the projective case, this problem was first noticed and investigated by Schur.
+In order to study projective representations by means of ordinary linear representations, he and subsequent authors, under certain conditions on $K$, constructed a representation group $\Gamma$ of $G$: in modern terminology, a \emph{stem extension}